Streamlinelv/cartbounty/README.md

 If your emails are not reaching your recipients or they end up in the spam box, you might try switching from your default WordPress mail server to an SMTP.
 To do this just install one of the available WordPress SMTP plugins available in the [WordPress plugin directory](https://wordpress.org/plugins/).

-If you would like to [send your visitors automated abandoned cart recovery emails via ActiveCampaign, GetResponse or MailChimp](https://www.cartbounty.com "send your visitors automated abandoned cart recovery emails") please consider supporting our efforts and purchase our Pro version.
+If you would like to [send your visitors automated abandoned cart recovery emails or SMS messages via ActiveCampaign, GetResponse, MailChimp or BulkGate](https://www.cartbounty.com "send your visitors automated abandoned cart recovery emails") please consider purchasing our Pro version.

 [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)* offers exceptional ways to automate your abandoned carts using If/Else statements to create different actions and triggers when to send out emails.
 [GetResponse](https://www.getresponse.com/?a=vPJGRchyVX&c=cartbounty_free_readme)* is a beautifully designed email marketing platform to save and recover online abandoned shopping carts.
-And [MailChimp](http://eepurl.com/hHjfrX)* offers a forever Free plan that you can use to send abandoned cart recovery emails.
+[MailChimp](http://eepurl.com/hHjfrX)* offers a forever Free plan that you can use to send abandoned cart recovery emails.
+[BulkGate](https://portal.bulkgate.com/join/55713)* is a perfect channel for sending personalized, time-sensitive SMS text messages like abandoned cart reminders.

 If you would like to enable additional WordPress recovery email features and add multiple language support, please consider [upgrading to Pro](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce").

 ### Can I send unique coupon codes?

-If you would like to add generated coupon codes to your abandoned cart recovery emails, please consider upgrading to [CartBounty Pro - Save and recover abandoned carts for WooCommerce](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce") which allows to easily include both static and one-time generated coupon codes in your abandoned cart reminder emails to increase the chances of abandoned cart recovery.
+If you would like to add generated coupon codes to your abandoned cart recovery emails or SMS messages, please consider upgrading to [CartBounty Pro - Save and recover abandoned carts for WooCommerce](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce") which allows to easily include both static and one-time generated coupon codes in your abandoned cart reminder emails to increase the chances of abandoned cart recovery.

 ### What are ghost carts, how do they work and how to use them?

-Ghost cart is a cart that can’t be identified since the customer has neither signed in your store nor he has entered his email / phone in your checkout form or Exit intent popup.
+Ghost cart is a cart that can't be identified since the customer has neither signed in your store nor he has entered his email / phone in your checkout form or Exit intent popup.

 Any customer who is unidentifiable and adds anything to his shopping cart instantly appears in CartBounty cart list as a ghost shopping cart.
 If during his shopping journey he adds his details, his ghost cart automatically is turned into a recoverable cart.